Adermakhus

 Adermakhus, also known as Adirmakh or Adermalkh, was an ancient Caucasian chief of the Mahlians.
 His only mention is in the work of the ancient Greco-Syrian writer Lucian of Samosta, "Toxaris", also known as Friendship.
 According to the story, Adermakhus married the daughter of the Bosporan king Leukanor, Mazaeya, which enraged the Scythian ambassador and tax collector Arsakomas, who successfully orders the assassination of Leukanor and the kidnapping of Mazaeya.
 Following this, Adermakhus gathers an army and invades Scythia, but is later killed in battle by Arsakomas himself.
-However, it is important to note that the novel by Lucian is fiction and not based on historical records.
+However, the novel by Lucian is fiction and not based on historical records.

 In the source

 The novel of Lucian of Samosta, Toxaris, (Note: Τόξαρις; also known as Friendship Φιλία) starts as a conversation between two friends, the Athenian Mnesippus and the Scythian Toxaris.
 After the latter tells Mnesippus that the Scythians are masters of practicing friendship while the Greeks have mastered merely describing it through their plays and writings.
 Following that, both tell each other five stories of true friendship that they have witnessed in their live.

 In one of the tales of Toxaris, he talks about the three friends Arsakomas, Makentes and Lonkhates.

 Arsakomas, a Scythian ambassador and tax collector, visited the Bosporan king Leukanor to collect the annual tribute which the Bosporan Kingdom owed Scythia.
 A feast was held, where Leukanor, Arsakomas, but also Adermakhus, chief of Mahlia, Tigrapates, king of the Laz people and many other princes and kings from across the Caucasus met.
 The feast was held to determine whom the daughter of Leukanor, Mazaeya, would marry.
 Arsakomas fell in love with the girl, proposed but was rejected due to his lack of wealth, as he was a poor commoner among the Scythians.